 For a complete explanation of the Appeals process, please refer to Chapter 9: What to do if you have a problem or complaint of your plan’s Evidence of Coverage document.
 Enrollees and physicians who have questions about or seeking status of a grievance, coverage determination or appeal processes should contact us using the below Customer Service phone numbers.

 You would file a grievance if you have any type of problem with our plan or one of our network providers that does not relate to coverage for a treatment or prescription drug.
 For example, you would file a grievance if you have a problem with things such as waiting times when you fill a prescription, the way your network pharmacist or others behave, being able to reach someone by phone or get the information you need, or the cleanliness or condition of a network pharmacy.

 We will notify you of our decision within 30 days of receipt of the written grievance.
 Additional time may be required if we justify the need for additional information and the delay is in your best interest.

 For a complete explanation of the Grievances filing process, please refer to Chapter 9: What to do if you have a problem or complaint of your plan’s Evidence of Coverage document.

-To request an Appeal or Grievance you may:
+To request an Appeal for Part D Coverage Determination or Grievance you may: